LeaderPortfolio

 1993

-Co-authored Mosaic, the first widely used web browser.
+Co-authored Mosaic, the first widely used web browser with a graphical user interface.

 Philanthropic Impact